luisgcode/programmingJourneyTimeline/README.md

 I made this timeline to keep an eye on the highlights of my student journey.

-In here you can see the entire process from the beginnin to today.
+In here you can see the entire process from the beginning to today.

 https://myjourney-timeline.netlify.app/